Last updated: 08/05/2025

 We will continue to monitor Pay.UK’s work to deliver the NPA – and use our powers, where appropriate – to assure an outcome that supports our statutory objectives to promote competition, innovation and the interests of service users.
 As part of this work, we will seek assurances from Pay.UK at specified times about the design, procurement, and implementation of the NPA.
 We will continue to collaborate closely with the Bank of England, which supervises Bacs and Faster Payments.

-We will also monitor Pay.UK’s compliance with SDs 2 and 3, as amended by SDs 2a and 3a.
+We will also monitor Pay.UK’s compliance with SDs 2 as amended by SDs 2a.

 In parallel to the NPA CIS procurement process, we plan to engage with Pay.UK and bidders to understand how they intend to comply with our regulatory framework and to make our expectations clear.
 We intend to publish and consult on draft directions implementing our regulatory framework closer to the go-live date for the NPA before giving them to Pay.UK and any relevant CIS provider.